MadRiver44/wdi/unit03/w09_d02/lecture/project-3-tutorial/movies.md

 The database, movies_app_development should have been created and we should have run `sequelize init` already.
 If you haven't done this refer to the [main markdown](README.md#Install-Sequelize) of the tutorial.

-Seeding a database is a process whereby you insert into the database a bunch of data right from the start so you can begin working on and testing the routes as you go.
-Take a look at the seeder files in this directory to see what's going on there.
-Try to explain it to the person working on Users/Auth. :D

 Commit changes!

 ### Create the Movie model